pattrtn/Project-3-Web-APIs-NLP/README.md

 # Project-3-Web-APIs-NLP-

 #### Problem Statement:
-Marketing student who want to analyzing the competitive dynamics between Samsung and Apple to understand market trends and the factors influencing consumer preferences in the global electronics industry by seeking insights of 'Samsung vs. Apple' via online platform.
+Marketing student who want to develop NLP for analyzing the competitive dynamics between Samsung and Apple to understand market trends and the factors influencing consumer preferences in the global electronics industry.

 #### Background:
 The rivalry between Samsung and Apple is a longstanding and prominent competition in the consumer electronics industry.

 #### Objectives:
-To develop a natural language processing (NLP) model that can automatically classify post into Samsung and Apple categories and help identify emerging trends or potential issues between these two.
+To develop NLP model that can automatically classify post into Samsung and Apple categories and see if can develop into another funtion that help gathering more data like classify customer sentiments for sentiment analysis or identifying emerging trends and topics in the discussions related to Samsung and Apple for market trend identification that would help with marketing research in the future.

 ---